Twisted Standard Model in noncommutative geometry I: the field content: Gauge Transformations

 and the gauge fields transform as in the Standard Model

-where $\sf n= (\det \sf m)^{-\frac 13} \sf m$ is the $SU(3)$ part of $\sf m$. \end{proposition} \begin{proof} Applying the gauge transformations \eqref{gaugetransf1}-\eqref{gaugetransf3} to the physical fields defined through \eqref{summary1}-\eqref{summary3}, one obtains
+where $\boldsymbol n= (\det \boldsymbol m)^{-\frac 13} \boldsymbol m$ is the $SU(3)$ part of $\boldsymbol m$. \end{proposition} \begin{proof} Applying the gauge transformations \eqref{gaugetransf1}-\eqref{gaugetransf3} to the physical fields defined through \eqref{summary1}-\eqref{summary3}, one obtains

-where the anti-selfadjointness of $\sf q(\partial \sf q^\dag)$ and ${\sf m}(\partial \sf m^\dag)$ guarantee that the r.h.s. of \eqref{eq:transfq} and \eqref{eq:transfm} is split into a selfadjoint and anti-selfadjoint part.
-The first two equations above yield \eqref{eq:transBB}-\eqref{eq:transWW} Writing ${\sf m} = e^{i\theta}{\sf n}$ with $e^{i\theta} =(\det m)^{\frac 13}$ and ${\sf n}\in{SU}(3)$, then the right hand side of \eqref{eq:transfm} becomes
+where the anti-selfadjointness of ${\boldsymbol q}(\partial_\mu {\boldsymbol q}^\dag)$ and ${\boldsymbol m}(\partial_\mu {\boldsymbol m}^\dag)$ guarantee that the r.h.s. of \eqref{eq:transfq} and \eqref{eq:transfm} is split into a selfadjoint and anti-selfadjoint part.
+The first two equations above yield \eqref{eq:transBB}-\eqref{eq:transWW} Writing ${\boldsymbol m} = e^{i\theta}{\boldsymbol n}$ with $e^{i\theta} =(\det m)^{\frac 13}$ and ${\boldsymbol n}\in{SU}(3)$, then the right hand side of \eqref{eq:transfm} becomes

-where we use ${\sf m}\partial_\mu{\sf m}^\dag = -i\partial_\mu\theta = {\sf n}\partial_\mu {\sf n}^\dag$.
+where we use ${\boldsymbol m}\partial_\mu{\boldsymbol m}^\dag = -i\partial_\mu\theta + {\boldsymbol n}\partial_\mu {\boldsymbol n}^\dag$.
 Requiring the unimodularity condition to be gauge invariant forces to identify $-\theta$ with $\frac{\alpha}3$, thus reducing the gauge group $U(3)$ to $SU(3)$.
 This yields \eqref{eq:transfgg} and \eqref{eq:transVV}. \end{proof}

 \begin{remark} If one does not impose that the twisted gauge transformation preserves selfadjointness, then the left and right components of spinors transform independently.
-Whether this may yield interesting models should be explored in some further work. \end{remark}
+As explained in remark \ref{rem:ident-phys-degr}, the viability of such models should be explore elsewhere. \end{remark}